“PlayStation 4 Pro is the first console to take 4K UHD gaming seriously.”

-Unlike past hardware leaps for game consoles, however, the Pro is still a PlayStation 4.
-It will not have the ability to play any games or game modes that can’t be found a standard console.
-Basically, the Pro is supposed to offer players who care how about their games look the option to pay more for the privilege of knowing that their games run as well as they can.
+Unlike past hardware leaps for game consoles, however, the Pro is still a PlayStation 4 at its core.
+It cannot play any games or game modes that can’t be found on a standard launch console.
+Instead, the Pro offers players, who care how about graphics and resolution, the privilege of knowing that their games run as well as they can.

 The console does not do everything you’d need to make it the centerpiece of a high-end media system.

-PlayStation 4 Pro is largely successful in this regard.
+The PlayStation 4 Pro is largely successful in this regard.
 When played on a 4K TV, the PS4 Pro makes games look sharper and more detailed.
-On a standard, Full HD set, the games also run smoother.
-It is the best PS4 you can buy.
+On a standard, full HD set, games also run smoother.
+It is the best PS4 you can buy right now.

 Physically speaking, the PS4 Pro isn’t that much different than its new counterpart, the PS4 “Slim.”
 It features the same sharp, slanted design, but with three “slates,” instead of two.
 The Pro is not as big as you might guess by looking at it; at 295 x 327 x 55mm, it’s two centimeters wider and two centimeters deeper than the original PS4.
 At 7.3 lbs, it is also a pound heavier than the original PS4 and almost three pounds more than the Slim.
-Then again, it’s a console that just sits under your TV most of the time, so who really cares?
+Then again, it’s a console that just sits under your TV most of the time, so who cares?

-It also has some additional ports: The optical drive and two USB 3.1 ports on the front on are standard PS4, but the Pro features an extra USB 3.1 port on the back, which is useful if you have a PSVR headset.
+It also has some additional ports: The optical drive and two USB 3.1 ports on the front are standard PS4, but the Pro features an extra USB 3.1 port on the back, which is useful if you have a PSVR headset.
 To accommodate the 4K signal, the HDMI port on the Pro is HDMI 2.0.
 The Pro also features an optical port, which was included on the original PS4, but removed from the “Slim.”